Reliability/stat687/README.md

 - [__Army Material Systems Analysis Activity__](http://web.amsaa.army.mil/home.html/)

-# Grading
+# Course Deliverables and Grading Policy

-- Homework: 35%
-- Exams: 35%
-- Project: 30%
+__Academic Integrity:__ All students must adhere to the highest standards of academic integrity.
+Students are prohibited from engaging in plagiarism, cheating, misrepresentation, or any other act constituting a lack of academic integrity.
+Failure on the part of any individual to practice academic integrity is not condoned and will not be tolerated.
+Individuals who violate this policy are subject to adverse administrative action including disenrollment from school and disciplinary action.
+Individuals subject to the Uniform Code of Military Justice may be prosecuted under the UCMJ.
+Violations by government civilian employees may result in administrative disciplinary action without regard to otherwise applicable criminal or civil sanctions for violations of related laws.
+(References: Student Handbook, ENOI 36 – 107, Academic Integrity)

-## Homework (5 - 6 Assignments)
+## Homework (33% )

-- Homework is assigned to help you learn the material.
+Homework is assigned to help you learn the material.
 If you don't do the assignments, you won't do well in the course.
-You're encouraged to work together on the homework assignments, but everyone must complete and turn in their own work.
-You won't learn much from copying someone's homework set, so don't do it.
-You may use any other available resource to complete the assignments, however you must cite them.
-Homework will be graded on completeness, (i.e. full credit will be given when a "complete" attempt to each problem is made) with one caveat, see __Exams__.
+You're encouraged to work together on the homework assignments, but you won't learn much from copying someone else's, so don't do it.
+You may use any available resource to complete the assignments, however you must cite them.
+Homework will be graded on __<u>completeness</u>__, (i.e. full credit will be given when a "complete" attempt to each problem is made) with one caveat, see __Exams__.
 Solutions will be posted after the assignments are turned in.
 Questions to the instructor, both in class and during office hours, are welcomed and encouraged.

 - The homework process in this class